Helen Thompson (political economist)

-Helen Thompson is an English academic who teaches politics at Cambridge University, where she is a Professor of Political Economy and a fellow of Clare College, Cambridge, where she is also Director of Studies.
+Helen Thompson is an English academic who teaches politics at Cambridge University, where she is a professor of political economy and a fellow of Clare College, Cambridge, where she is also Director of Studies.

 She has been working in Cambridge since 1994 and is currently a member of the Department of Politics and International Studies.
-One of her recent research interests is the aftermath of the 2008 Financial crisis.
+One of her recent research interests is the 2008 financial crisis.

 She often co-hosted the Talking Politics podcast with David Runciman.
+She now co-hosts UnHerd's podcast These Times.

+In 2024, the New Statesman named Thompson 48th in The Left Power List 2024, the magazine's "guide to the 50 most influential people in progressive politics".